astridx/meinblog/sik/r/react-firebase-email-verification/index.md

 ---
-title: "Email Verification with Firebase in React"
+title: 'Email Verification with Firebase in React'
-description: "A Firebase React tutorial on how to enable email verification.
+description: 'A Firebase React tutorial on how to enable email verification.
 Only users that confirmed their email address with a email confirmation have access to your application.
-Every other user who is using a fake email is not authorized ..."
+Every other user who is using a fake email is not authorized ...'
-date: "2018-12-20T07:52:46+02:00"
+date: '2018-12-20T07:52:46+02:00'
-categories: ["React", "Firebase"]
+categories: ['React', 'Firebase']
+keywords:
+  [
+    'react firebase email verification',
+    'react firebase email confirmation',
-keywords: ["react firebase email verification", "react firebase email confirmation", "react firebase double opt in"]
+    'react firebase double opt in',
+  ]
-hashtags: ["#100DaysOfCode", "#ReactJs"]
+hashtags: ['#100DaysOfCode', '#ReactJs']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />